TobbyEchonga/OrgChart/README.md

 * Edit directory
 ```
-Edit the appsetting directory for the database inorder to location of yours
+Modify the directory for the database to link to whatever yours is
 ```

 ## Prerequirements